STT-Seah/Devops/README.md

 **What is GitHub super Linter?**

+The Super Linter is a source code repository that is packaged into a Docker container and called by GitHub Actions.

+This allows for any repository on GitHub.com to call the Super Linter and start utilizing its benefits.

+The Super Linter will currently support a lot of languages and more coming in the future.

 **Videos to create Github Actions CI/CD Q2 Show & Tell**

 -[Github Actions CI/CD - Everything you need to know to get started](https://www.youtube.com/watch?v=mFFXuXjVgkU)